Red Nose Day 2015: Phoenix Nights Live

-Phoenix Nights returned for the first time in fifteen years with a set of very special live shows in aid of Comic Relief.
+Phoenix Nights returned for the first time in fifteen years with a set of live shows in aid of Comic Relief.
 Reuniting the full original cast, the show ran for fifteen nights at Manchester Arena.

-The multi-award-winning and critically acclaimed series followed the rise and fall of scheming club impresario Brian Potter and his band of loyal staff and regulars who will do just about anything to make his beloved Phoenix club a success despite all the odds being stacked against them.
+The multi-award-winning and critically acclaimed series followed the rise and fall of scheming club impresario Brian Potter and his band of loyal staff and regulars who will do just about anything to make his beloved Phoenix club a success.
 Peter Kay said "Comic Relief has always been close to my heart and I always try to think of something.
 I could think of no better way to raise money and have fun than getting everybody back together."

 The show began its run on Saturday 31 January and finished on Monday 16 February.

 Paddy McGuinness stated on The Jonathan Ross Show on 20 February that the total raised by the show was approximately £5 million.
 This total was later confirmed on Red Nose Day Night as being £5,031,146.47.

 British industry

 Rimmel London

-Supermodel Kate Moss created a new lipstick for Comic Relief 2015 and showed it off in a spoof advert featuring David Walliams dressing up as some of the world's most famous supermodels.
+Supermodel Kate Moss created a new lipstick for Comic Relief 2015 and showed it off in a spoof advert featuring David Walliams dressed as various supermodels.

 Sainsbury's

-Sainsbury's sold Red Nose Day 2015 official merchandise in all of their stores across the UK, as they have for over the past 15 years.
-By doing this, a total of £11,521,278 was raised.
+Sainsbury's sold Red Nose Day 2015 official merchandise in all of their stores across the UK, as they had for the previous 15 years. this raised a total of £11,521,278.